moocow-the-bovine/dta-tokwrap/README.txt

     *   the document MUST be encoded in UTF-8,

-    *   all text nodes to be tokenized should be descendants of a "<c>" element which is itself a descendant of a "<text>" element (XPath "//text//c//text()"),
+    *   all text nodes to be tokenized should be descendants of a "<text>" element, and may optionally be immediate daughters of a "<c>" element (XPath "//text//text()|//text//c/text()"). "<c>" elements may not be nested.

-    *   the document should contain exactly one such "<c>" element for *each logical character* which may be passed to the tokenizer,

-    *   no "<c>" element may be a descendant of another "<c>" element, and

-    *   if stand-off annotations are desired (the default), each "c" element should have a valid "xml:id" attribute.
+        Prior to dta-tokwrap v0.38, "<c>" elements were required.

   Example: Tokenizing a single XML file
     Assume we wish to tokenize a single DTA "base-format" XML file doc1.xml.